The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 Customer country subject to ISO-3166 Wiki alpha-3.

-If this parameter is not provided, it is automatically inferred.
+If is not provided, it is automatically inferred.

 Example